 The league is transitioning.
 On February 1st 2014, the NBA will officially enter ‘The Silver Era,’ an era led by current NBA Deputy Commissioner, Adam Silver.

 But who really is Adam Silver?

-Well, for starters he’s the tall, thin, Jewish man who announces the second-round draft picks on draft night – after the short, plump, Jewish guy announced the first round (I’m Jewish so I can say this).
+Well, for starters he’s the tall, thin, man who announces the second-round draft picks on draft night.

 He’s also a man who has not released his actual birth date on Wikipedia, making me inherently skeptical of his legitimacy.
 How can we trust that he is a true US citizen?
 How can we allow a man, who doesn’t even release his birth certificate to the public, to run an organization that is so very essential to our lives, like the NBA?
 I demand your papers, Silver, and I demand them now!